Orania: Culture

 Traditional Afrikaner cultural activities such as volkspele dances and games of jukskei are promoted within the community.
 Karoo-style food such as skaapkop (sheep's head) is part of the local culinary heritage.
 Like most White South Africans, Orania residents are rugby fans.
 The town has a rugby team, the Orania Rebelle, playing in the Griqualand West Rugby Union.

 In its early years Orania offered few amusements to teenagers and young adults, who missed the entertainment offered by city life.
 2014 witnessed the opening of the Ou Karooplaas shopping centre, which also houses a cinema, pizza parlor and DVD shop, as well as the Stokkiesdraai Adventure Park, which also has a pub and coffee shop.

-On 10 Oct 2025, Orania unveiled a bronze replica of the Kruger monument to a crowd of about 2,000 people.
-The original is on Church Square in Pretoria and frequently vandalised.
+On 10 October 2025, Orania unveiled a bronze replica of the Kruger monument to a crowd of about 2,000 people.
+The original monument is on Church Square in Pretoria and frequently vandalised.
 Paul Kruger is considered an important Afrikaner leader and it was the 200th anniversary of his birth.